blair-aitken/Forum8_Multitasking_Scenario/README.md

 *	**SDS**: The standard deviation of speed, measured in km/h, with an increase in SDS indicating an increase in speed variability.
 *	**Steering variability**: The standard deviation of the steering wheel angle values ranging from 0 (absolute center) to 1 (absolute left or right) with higher values represent increased movement of the steering wheel.
 *	 **Lane deviations**: Scored as 1 each time the vehicle crossed from the driving lane into the left shoulder or right lane, excluding intentional overtaking manoeuvres.
-*	**Mean Headway**: Mean distance, measured in meters, maintained between the participant’s vehicle and the lead vehicle during the car-following task.
+*	**Mean headway**: Mean distance, measured in meters, maintained between the participant’s vehicle and the lead vehicle during the car-following task.
 *	**Headway variability**: The standard deviation of headway, measured in meters, with an increase in headway indicating a decreased ability to maintain a consistent distance between the lead vehicle.

 Each version includes variations in lead vehicle speed for the car-following task and stimuli order for the dual task.
 Additionally, the appearance of other vehicles, including make, model, and color, is randomized across each version to enhance novelty.
 Despite these variations, the drives remain otherwise identical to ensure comparable results across versions.